Snares Islands: History

+The islands were already known to the Māori, who called one of the larger islands Te Taniwha ("The sea-monster").

 The island group was first sighted by Europeans on 23 November 1791 independently by the two ships HMS Discovery under Captain George Vancouver, and HMS Chatham, commanded by Lieutenant William R. Broughton, both of the Vancouver Expedition.
 Vancouver named the islands "The Snares" because he considered them a shipping hazard; an islet east of the Western Chain bears the name Vancouver Rock, and the second largest island is named after Broughton.

 In contrast to Vancouver, Broughton proposed the name "Knight's Island".

-The islands were already known to the Māori, who called one of the larger islands Te Taniwha ("The sea-monster").
 Unlike other subantarctic islands that were greatly affected by the whaling and sealing industry in the 19th century, the Snares remain one of the last pristine areas in New Zealand.

-The Ngai Tahu Claims Settlement Act 1998 officially altered the name to "Snares Islands/Tini Heke" – one of many such changes under the Ngāi Tahu Treaty settlement.
+The Ngāi Tahu Claims Settlement Act 1998 officially altered the name to "Snares Islands/Tini Heke" – one of many such changes under the Ngāi Tahu Treaty settlement.

 Geography

 The main island of the Snares group, North East Island, as its name suggests, lies at the northeastern corner of the group.
 It has roughly the shape of a triangle, but with two concave edges, this causing both the southern and northwestern coast to be in the form of large irregular bays.
-Cliffs and reefs are found along the northeastern coast and part of the southern coast, with the islands highest point – rising to 130 metres – being located on the long westward-pointing finger which lies between them.
+Cliffs and reefs are found along the northeastern coast and part of the southern coast, with the island's highest point – rising to 130 metres – being located on the long westward-pointing finger which lies between them.

 In contrast, the east coast is relatively flat and sloping, and provides the only easy access-point for landing, close to Station Point.
 Several small bays dot the east coast, among them Punui Bay, Ho Ho Bay, and Mollymawk Bay.
 The island's northernmost and southernmost points are the prosaically named North Promontory and South Promontory.
 Several small islets, the Daption Rocks, lie off the tip of North Promontory, and are the island group's northernmost point.

 The group's second largest island, Broughton Island, lies to the southeast of South Promontory.
 Steeply sloping, it is surrounded by cliffs, reefs and small islets on three sides, with only the northern side being relatively accessible.

 The long finger on the western coast of the main island has several small islands located close to its tip.
 The largest of these, Alert Stack, is located to the south of the peninsula and separated from it by a narrow channel.
 The peninsula points almost directly towards the Western Chain, a line of stacks located some 4 kilometres to the southwest of the main island.
 These islets are simply named Tahi, Rua, Toru, Wha, and Rima, the Māori words for the numerals one to five.
 Between this chain and North East island lies the small stack of Vancouver Rock.

+Islands

+The following table includes named islands according to Land Information New Zealand.